Pavement Management Program

 About the Selection Process

-When does work start on my street?
+When does work begin on my street?

 The following criteria are the basis used by City staff to select streets for preservation or rehabilitation:

 - Engineering-based real time data that identifies the “best value” street needs related to maintenance through various preservation and rehabilitation strategies.

 - Geographic distribution throughout the community that ensures all areas of the City receive benefits from the Program.